 - texts of domestic legislation adopted by States.
-This may take a variety of forms, including: constitutional specific provisions; laws, statutes and acts Geneva (e.g. Conventions Acts): parts of more general criminal laws (e.g. codes); administrative and regulations; executive decrees; - Relevant case law from national courts.
+This may take a variety of forms, including: constitutional provisions; specific laws, statutes and acts (e.g. Geneva Conventions Acts); parts of more general laws (e.g. criminal codes); administrative regulations; and executive decrees; - relevant case law from national courts.

 Most of these documents are entered into the Database with a summary to help users wishing to consult them.

 The Database is only available in English.
 Documents in the Database are either in English or in their original language or both.
 Wherever possible, official texts and translations are used.

-By mid-2014, data had been incorporated for 194 States.
+By 2021, data had been incorporated for 196 States.